 African Art & the Diaspora: From Ancient Concepts to Postcolonial Identities

-We went to New York City on October 27 to view the African Art Collections at the Metropolitan Museum of Art and to view the joint exhibition, Caribbean: Crossroads of the World at el Museo del Barrio and the Studio Museum in Harlem.
+Highlights: We have traveled to New York City to view the African Art Collections at the Metropolitan Museum of Art and to view the joint exhibition, Caribbean: Crossroads of the World at el Museo del Barrio and the Studio Museum in Harlem.
 Since the Studio Museum was closed the day we were in New York, we went to the Museum of Modern Art instead to check out a performance (what a treat!).

-Here are pics from our trip to New York City
+Here are pics from a trip to New York City